Q.Where is the Queensland Tennis Centre?

 All promotional, commercial, political, religious or offensive items of whatever nature including, but not limited to, clothing, banners, signs, symbols and leaflets are prohibited and may not be used for display purposes or brought into the Queensland Tennis Centre and its surrounding precinct.

-The following items are not allowed into the Queensland Tennis Centre:
+For the comfort and safety of patrons and players the following items are not allowed into the Queensland Tennis Centre:

-Are cameras allowed?
+Q. Are cameras allowed?

 The following are not allowed:

-Camera tripods, monopods, telephoto camera lenses with a focal strength of greater than 200 mm; video cameras and handy-cams.
+Camera tripods, monopods, telephoto camera lenses with a focal strength of greater than 200 mm; video cameras and handy-cams

-Will I get an exchange or a refund if it rains?
+Q. Will I get an exchange or a refund if it rains?

 For the purpose of determining whether a patron with a reserved seat is entitled to an exchange or refund, a session will be deemed to be cancelled if;